What is Amniocentesis?

 The watery fluid surrounding the fetus during pregnancy is called amniotic fluid.
 It is encased in the amniotic sac and keeps the baby warm and cushioned from the outside environment.
 It also contains valuable information about the baby’s health and development.

 An amniocentesis can be performed during a prenatal appointment, usually between the 15th and 18th weeks of pregnancy.
 It involves withdrawing a small amount of amniotic fluid through a very thin needle inserted through the uterine and abdominal walls.
 The needle is carefully guided using ultrasound to avoid the developing fetus.

-The sample of amniotic fluid sample is then sent to a lab for testing.
+The sample of the amniotic fluid sample is then sent to a lab for testing.
 Typically, the doctor will order specific tests depending on the rationale for the amniocentesis and the baby’s genetic risk for certain conditions.